Console Screen Buffers

-When a screen buffer is created, it contains blanks.
+When a screen buffer is created, it contains space characters in every position.
 Its cursor is visible and positioned at the buffer's origin (0,0), and the window is positioned with its upper left corner at the buffer's origin.
 The size of the console screen buffer, the window size, the text attributes, and the appearance of the cursor are determined by the user or by the system defaults.
 To retrieve the current values of the various properties associated with the console screen buffer, use the GetConsoleScreenBufferInfo, GetConsoleCursorInfo, and GetConsoleMode functions.

 Cursor Appearance and Position

 A screen buffer's cursor can be visible or hidden.
 When it is visible, its appearance can vary, ranging from completely filling a character cell to appearing as a horizontal line at the bottom of the cell.
 To retrieve information about the appearance and visibility of the cursor, use the GetConsoleCursorInfo function.
 This function reports whether the cursor is visible and describes the appearance of the cursor as the percentage of a character cell that it fills.
 To set the appearance and visibility of the cursor, use the SetConsoleCursorInfo function.

 Characters written by the high-level console I/O functions are written at the current cursor location, advancing the cursor to the next location.
 To determine the current cursor position in the coordinate system of a screen buffer, use GetConsoleScreenBufferInfo.
 You can use SetConsoleCursorPosition to set the cursor position and, thereby, control the placement of text that is written or echoed by the high-level I/O functions.
 If you move the cursor, text at the new cursor location is overwritten.